“Good things come to those who bait,” said some wise guy a long time ago.

 - At least one rod

 - A lot of braided 10-pound fishing line

-Braided fishing line is expensive, but it's worth the price.
+Braided fishing line is expensive, but it’s worth the price.
 In contrast, a monofilament line (what you find in store-bought fishing kits) becomes weak over time.
-In a real survival scenario, you may have to keep using the same line again and again.
-So, it pays to have something that can stay strong.
+In a real survival scenario, you may have to keep using the same line again and again It pays to have something that can stay strong.